morganstanley/testplan/doc/en/interactive.rst

   the same time, if the modules from which tasks are scheduled have the same name, they won't be reloaded properly.
 * `modulefinder.ModuleFinder <https://docs.python.org/3/library/modulefinder.html#modulefinder.ModuleFinder>`_
-  works purely on static analysis, which means it is completely ignorant of any programmatic imports as well as imports requiring ``sys.path`` manipulation.
+  works purely on static analysis, which means it can handle the following cases in the current module:

+  * Absolute import from the top-level package containing the current module.
+  * Relative import from the current module to its sibling modules.

-  As a result, such dependencies may not be reloaded.
-In these cases, user may need to use the ``extra_deps`` parameter of the ``@test_plan`` decorator to specify these dependencies.
+  It is completely ignorant of any programmatic import as well as import requiring ``sys.path`` manipulation.
+Such dependencies will not be included in the graph thus not reloaded.
+User can use the ``extra_deps`` parameter of the ``@test_plan`` decorator to specify these dependencies manually.

 .. _Interactive_UI: